grid reference TM 167 443Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Woodhouse Street was a street off Waterworks Street which no longer exists, and was called Victoria St. until sometime between 1874-81.
+Woodhouse Street was a street off Waterworks Street, which no longer exists, and was called Victoria Street until sometime between 1874-81.

-Not to be confused with a George/Royal George that is listed at Tower Ramparts/High St. (St Matthew's parish).
+Not to be confused with a George/Royal George that is listed at Tower Ramparts/High Street (St Matthew's parish).

-Whilst my Great Grandmother Matilda Martin was at the Bull and Dog (1891) it seems her father Thomas Mannall was running the George Inn in Woodhouse Street?
+Whilst my Great Grandmother Matilda Martin was at the Bull and Dog (1891) it seems her father Thomas Mannall was running the George Inn in Woodhouse Street?from John Martin

-All census entries referring to Victoria St. are in St Clement's parish, the other Victoria St. is in St Matthew's parish.
+All census entries referring to Victoria Street are in St Clement's parish, the other Victoria Street is in St Matthew's parish.